SagarSThombre/Smart_biometric_attendance_System/README.md

 ## Hardware Setup:

-Connect the NodeMCU-ESP8266 to the R307 fingerprint sensor and LCD display as per the circuit diagram.
+1.Connect the NodeMCU-ESP8266 to the R307 fingerprint sensor and LCD display as per the circuit diagram.
-Ensure a stable WiFi connection for data transmission.
+2.Ensure a stable WiFi connection for data transmission.

 ## Software Configuration:

-Install the required libraries in the Arduino IDE.
+1.Install the required libraries in the Arduino IDE.
-Upload the code to the NodeMCU-ESP8266.
+2.Upload the code to the NodeMCU-ESP8266.
-Set up the Google Sheets API and update the code with your credentials.
+3.Set up the Google Sheets API and update the code with your credentials.

 ## Run the System: